jiaqidux/blackjack/README.md

 The heart of the project relies on probability theory and dynamic programming implemented in Python to resolve the optimal path through any given blackjack hand.
 The system evaluates the Expected Value (EV) of every possible decision to prove that adhering to mathematically optimal play minimizes long-term losses compared to arbitrary or dealer-mimicking strategies.

 ### Dealer Probability Distribution
 The `dealer_prob` function uses recursion to calculate the exact probability of every possible final state the dealer can reach (17, 18, 19, 20, 21, or bust) based on their single visible upcard.
-Because the dealer follows a fixed casino rule (draw on 16 or less, and hit on a soft 17), the function explores every path the dealer's hand can take.

-At each step, it considers every next card draw under an infinite-deck assumption, meaning each rank has a fixed probability, with 10-valued cards four times as likely as any other rank.
-For each card, it computes the new total, demotes an ace from 11 to 1 if the hand would otherwise bust, multiplies the running probability by that card's probability, and recurses.
-When a terminal state is reached, the accumulated probability is added to a results dictionary, forming a weighted tree search that terminates because the dealer's total strictly increases and is bounded above.
+The function explores every possible card draw, multiplying the current probability by the probability of the newly drawn card, accumulating these values into a dictionary.
+It strictly adheres to the rule that the dealer must hit on a soft 17.
+The recursive tree terminates when a final resting state is achieved.

 ### Expected Value and Conditional Probability
 The `compare_stand` function calculates the Expected Value (EV) of choosing to stand on a given total against a given dealer upcard, measured in bet units where a win pays +1, a loss costs -1, and a push pays 0.

-A critical component of this calculation is handling the dealer blackjack peek rule.
-If the dealer upcard is an Ace or a 10-value card, the dealer checks the hidden hole card before the player acts, ending the hand immediately if it completes a blackjack.
+A critical component of this calculation is handling the dealer peeking rule.
+If the dealer upcard is an Ace or a 10-value card, they check their hidden card for a Blackjack before the player acts.
 If the game continues to the player's turn, it mathematically guarantees the dealer does not have Blackjack.
-To model this accurately, the function excludes the corresponding hole cards from the initial distribution and renormalizes the remaining probabilities, applying conditional probability to ensure perfect analytical precision.
+The code filters out the corresponding cards (removing 10s if the upcard is an Ace, and removing Aces if the upcard is a 10) and recalculates the relative probabilities in the adjusted_prob dictionary, ensuring perfect accuracy.

 ### Dynamic Programming for Optimal Play
 The `calculate_ev` function determines the mathematical value of hitting, standing, doubling, and splitting.
 It applies recursion with memoization via Python's `@cache` decorator to traverse the entire decision tree.